-This TOE is represented by various products, differentiated by various configuration possibilities and order options.
-Despite these configuration possibilities, all products are derived from the equal hardware design results, the M7892 B11.
-The GCIM mode is explained and detailed in the user guidance document hardware reference manual [16].
-All product derivatives are identical in module design, basic layout and footprint, but are adapted to connect to different types of antennas or to a contact based interface only.
+Despite these configuration possibilities, all products are derived from the equal hardware design results, the M7892 G12.
+The GCIM mode is explained and detailed in the user guidance document hardware reference manual [17].

+All product derivatives are identically from module design, layout and footprint, but are made different in their possibilities to connect to different types of antennas or to a contact based interface only.